List of websites founded before 1995: Haystack Observatory

 Haystack Observatory's website explained its radio and radar remote sensing mission and provided data access for science users.
 John Holt rolled out its content on December 13, 1993.
 The website is still active at www.haystack.mit.edu.
 The original web page format is archived at www.haystack.mit.edu/orig/.

 IMDb

 The Internet Movie Database (IMDb) was founded in 1990 by participants in the Usenet newsgroup rec.arts.movies.
 IMDb was launched on the web in late 1993 and was initially hosted by the computer science department of Cardiff University in Wales.

 Internet Underground Music Archive

 Internet Underground Music Archive (IUMA) was created by students at the University of California, Santa Cruz to help promote unsigned musical artists.
 It shared music using the MP2 format, presaging the later extreme popularity of MP3 sharing and online music stores.

+IONA Technologies

+The IONA Technologies website, www.iona.ie, was created by their System administrator, Justin Mason in June 1993, becoming the first website in Ireland that was run by a commercial company.
+Initially, the site just included pages for his own use, but with Colin Newman they put together web pages for the company and its object request broker.

 Joachim Jarre Society

 The Joachim Jarre Society website was created by students at the Norwegian University of Science and Technology in November 1993.
 It was one of the first websites in Norway.